cauld/sideline/README.markdown

 1. How often are my searches terms updated? - By default each search term is refreshed every minute.
 You can adjust the query rate under the options menu.

+2. How often is the trend data updated? - Sideline refreshes its trend data every 5 minutes.
+It will grab whatever is the latest data available from Twitter at that time.

-2. Can I imported pre-defined search groups and related terms? - Sideline does support importing of pre-defined search groups.
+3. Can I imported pre-defined search groups and related terms? - Sideline does support importing of pre-defined search groups.
 This is useful for loading up a large amount of specific search groups and custom search queries without laboring through the UI each time.
 To use this create a basic text file with a .ssf extension (Sideline Search Format).
 In